General Space-Time Tradeoffs via Relational Queries: Introduction

-\begin{enumerate} \item \introparagraph{A Comprehensive Framework} We propose a unified framework that captures several widely-studied data structure problems.
-More specifically, we resort to the formalism of CQs and the notion of {\em Boolean adorned queries}, where the values of some variables in the query are fixed by the user (denoted as an {\em access pattern}), and aim to evaluate the Boolean query.
+\item We propose a unified framework that captures several widely-studied data structure problems.
+More specifically, we use the formalism of CQs and the notion of {\em Boolean adorned queries}, where the values of some variables in the query are fixed by the user (denoted as an {\em access pattern}), and aim to evaluate the Boolean query.
 We then show how this framework captures the $2$-\setdisj and $k$-\textsf{Reachability} problems.
 Our first main result (\autoref{thm:main1}) is an algorithm that builds a data structure to answer any Boolean CQ under a specific access pattern.
-Importantly, the data structure can be tuned to trade off space for answering time, thus capturing the full continuum between optimal space and answering time.
-At one extreme, the data structure achieves constant answering time by explicitly storing all possible answers.
-At the other extreme, the data structure stores nothing, but we execute each request from scratch.
 We show how to recover existing and new tradeoffs using this general framework.
 The first main result may sometimes lead to suboptimal tradeoffs since it does not take into account the structural properties of the query.
 Our second main result (\autoref{thm:main2}) combines tree decompositions of the query structure with access patterns to improve space efficiency.
 We then show how this algorithm can handle Boolean CQs with negation.

-\item \introparagraph{Improved Algorithms} In addition to the main result above, we explicitly improve the best-known space-time tradeoff for the $k$-\textsf{Reachability} problem for $k \geq 4$.
+\item We explicitly improve the best-known space-time tradeoff for the $k$-\textsf{Reachability} problem for $k \geq 4$.
 For any $k \geq 2$, the tradeoff of $S \cdot T^{2/(k-1)} = O(|E|^2)$ was conjectured to be optimal by~\cite{goldstein2017conditional}, where $|E|$ is the number of edges in the graph, and was used to conditionally prove other lower bounds on space-time tradeoffs.
 We show that for a regime of answer time $T$, it can be improved to $S \cdot T^{2/(k-2)} = O(|E|^2)$, thus breaking the conjecture.
 To the best of our knowledge, this is the first non-trivial improvement for the $k$-\textsf{Reachability} problem.
-We also refute a lower bound conjecture for the edge triangles detection problem established by~\cite{goldstein2017conditional}.
+We also refute a lower bound conjecture for the edge triangles detection problem established by~\cite{goldstein2017conditional} that appeared at WADS'17.